 The Council for Court Excellence works to improve the administration of justice in the local and federal courts and related agencies in the Washington metropolitan area.
 Formed in Washington, DC in January 1982, the Council is a nonprofit, nonpartisan civic organization.

-Please join us in welcoming CCE’s newest staff member, Zach Zarnow.
-Zach is CCE’s Jury Analyst and will be responsible for leading the jury project as CCE undertakes a comprehensive review of jury service in the District of Columbia.
+Please join us in welcoming CCE’s newest staff member, Amanda Townsend.
+Amanda is CCE’s Development Director and will be responsible for all fundraising efforts for the organization.